Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 per second.

 A worn or poor condition aircraft can also feel sluggish.
-For example, needles may move slower, or engines may make less power.
+For example, needles may move slower, or engines may produce less power.

 ![Crashed Phantom](../img/broken_phantom_crash.jpg)